saurrv/saurrv.github.io/_posts/2017-10-25-pragmatic-programmer.markdown

         <p>Learn text manipulation to quickly do short tasks, experiments and more.
 The author lists a big set of examples he did with Perl.</p>
     </li>
     <li>
-        <p>Write code that generates code, maybe passive - ran once to save manual work and time or active - constantly parsed and re-written, for example, thrift.
+        <p>Write code that generates code, maybe passive - ran once to save manual work and time or active - constantly parsed and rewritten, for example, thrift.
 Keep the input format simple.</p>
     </li>
 </ul>